rabcau/google-drive-uploader/README.md

 ## INTRO

-The script's purpose is to upload the contents of specified dir to an appropriate folder.
+The script's purpose is to upload the contents of specified dir to directory on Google Drive.

 ## SETUP